 HFW is a team-based, collaborative process for helping children and youth with special mental health needs and their families identify and use their strengths and community resources.

-View the Pinebrook Family Answers High Fidelity Wraparound brochure
+View the brochure for Pinebrook Family Answers High Fidelity Wraparound.

 Magellan Behavioral Health of Lehigh County

 Magellan manages behavioral health services for Lehigh County residents who are enrolled in the Pennsylvania HealthChoices program.

 *View the Magellan Behavioral Health of Lehigh County Homepage here.